Purple Hearts (2022 film): Plot

-Frankie was killed in action, and at his funeral, Cassie gives Riley the ring.
+Frankie was killed in action so, at his funeral, Cassie gives Riley the ring.
 Luke moves into Cassie's apartment after his hospital discharge.
 He makes a wedding ring out of his dog tag chain for Cassie and they re-decorate her apartment to showcase their marriage for his father, who takes him to physical therapy.

 Cassie adopts golden retriever Peaches, to aid in Luke's recovery.
-His rehab and their cohabitation inspire Cassie's "I Hate the Way," which she performs at the Whisky a Go Go, capturing the attention of record companies.
+His rehab and their cohabitation inspire Cassie's "I Hate the Way," which she performs at the Whisky a Go Go.
+It captures the attention of record companies.

-Still seeking his money, Johnno breaks into Cassie's mother's house to threaten Luke.
-That night, Cassie goes into shock as her sugar level drops.
+Still seeking his money, Johnno breaks into Cassie's mother's house to antagonise Luke.
+That night, Cassie goes into hypoglycemic shock as her sugar level drops.
 Luke helps her recover and they kiss.
-The next day, Luke beats Johnno up, pays him off and tells him to stay away.
+The next day, Luke beats Johnno up, pays him off and demanding he stay away.
 Instead, Johnno informs Cassie's mother about Luke's past.

 When Cassie confronts Luke, he confesses he had stolen his father's car to sell but crashed it, so he borrowed money from Johnno to pay his dad back.
 She demands a divorce and that he leave her apartment by the next day.
 When Luke returns home from a run, the MPs detain him, as Johnno reported their fraudulent marriage.
 Luke's father calls Cassie about the charges and the impending court-martial.

 Luke pleads guilty, taking full responsibility and insisting Cassie was unaware she violated U.S. military law to shield her from criminal charges.
 He is sentenced to six months in the brig after which he will receive a Bad Conduct Discharge.

 Cassie's band is signed to a label and are opening for Florence and the Machine at the Hollywood Bowl.
 She sings her newest Luke-inspired song, "I Didn't Know," which she wrote while awaiting Luke's trial.
 Then she rushes to confess her love for Luke before he is imprisoned.
 He gives her his wedding ring and tells her "It's real now."

-As the credits roll, six months later Luke is released from prison, Luke and Cassie are a happily married couple at the beach where they are enjoying a picnic with Peaches.
+As the credits roll, six months later, Luke is released from prison.
+Luke and Cassie are a happily married couple at the beach, where they are enjoying a picnic with Peaches.